Since I was a little

 at a young age.

-My father and I went
+My father and I would

-to auctions and sometimes spent hours waiting to bid on a phonograph
+go to auctions and sometimes spent hours waiting to bid on a phonograph

 with its morning-glory horn.
 We weren't very sophisticated buyers

 and had limited funds so we unfortunately didn't pursue rare machines.

 But it was always fun and there was alot of serendipity in our collecting.

 always wondered what we'd be bringing home after one of our outings.

 my interest in phonographs has taken some turns, from phonographs

 (the pre-1920 machines and records) to toy phonographs and talking